 For those who couldn’t attend, the program materials offer an outline of what was discussed, important statistics related to the subjects and a pathway to future research.

 Likewise, the 2017 Kentucky conference, which was held last December in Lexington, also featured excellent presentations on advancement services, alumni relations, executive management and philanthropy.
-You can click here to see materials provided by the presenters.
+You can click here [link no longer available] to see materials provided by the presenters.

 In “Portfolio Hygiene, Data Analytics, and Prospect Research through the Lens of a Front Line Fundraiser,” Scott Schuster, director of development at the Carl H. Lindner College of Business and the University of Cincinnati Foundation, talks about the “need to be as effective and efficient with fundraising resources and increase development officer ROI by focusing on high-value individuals, i.e. those with a high affinity and the financial capacity to make a major gift.”